jonnonz1/nz-statute-book/acts/public/2005/prisoners-and-victims-claims-act-2005.md

 ### 24 Secretary’s duties for purposes of section 21
 (1) The Secretary must, for the purposes of section 21, take reasonable steps to identify, and ascertain the contact details of, people who may be or are victims of the accused or the offender.
-(2) Those steps include requesting under section 33A of the Victims’ Rights Act 2002 the current address (including the full name) of a person—
+(2) Those steps include requesting under section 33A of the Victims' Rights Act 2002 the current address (including the full name) of a person—
   (a) who may be or is a victim of the accused or the offender; and (b) who asked for notice of certain matters under that Act and gave his or her current address for that purpose.
 (3) To help to identify, and ascertain the contact details of, people who may be or are victims of the accused or the offender, the Secretary may, by making a request for the purpose to the appropriate Registrar or Judge Advocate General, and without paying a fee, access or search, inspect, and take or be issued with copies of or extracts from, court documents or records that—